alovajs/alovajs.github.io/docs/tutorial/05-advanced/01-data-fetching.md

 ## Update views across modules/components

-Next, we will modify a certain todo data and re-fetch the latest todo list data to update the view. p
+Next, we will modify a certain todo data and re-fetch the latest todo list data to update the view.

 <Tabs groupId="framework">
 <TabItem value="1" label="vue composition">